ARY Film Award for Best Film

 The ARY Film Award for Best Film is one of the ARY Film Awards of Merit presented annually by the ARY Digital Network and Entertainment Channel to producers working in the film industry and is the only category in which every member is eligible to submit a nomination.
 Best Film is considered the most important of the ARY Film Awards, as it represents all the directing, acting, music composing, writing, editing and other efforts put forth into a drama.
-This award is one of the two Best Film awards in ceremony which is awarded to relevant film only on the decision of ceremony Jury, while other being awarded on Viewers Voting's.
+This award is one of the two Best Film awards in a ceremony one is awarded to a relevant film only on the decision of the ceremony Jury, while the other is awarded on Viewers Voting's.